giantswarm/docs/src/content/guides/prepare-azure-subscription-for-tenant-clusters/index.md

 - Role definition: a set of permission to operate tenant clusters in the Azure subscription.
 - Service Principal: an identity (bound to the previously defined Role definition) to access the Azure subscription.

-## Create Azure Role definition and Service Principal
+## Create Azure role definition and Service Principal

 In order to perform necessary actions to deploy and maintain tenant clusters in your Azure subscription, `azure-operator` needs to access the subscription using a Service Principal.
 Here we describe all the steps to set it up.